mohan-kolla/FIU-VPN/README.md

 ---

 ## 🎉 Congratulations!
-Your Skyhole VPN is now set up with Pi-hole and Unbound, providing a secure, private, and ad-free browsing experience! 🚀
+Your Skyhole VPN is now set up with Pi-hole and Unbound, providing a secure, private, and ad-free (mostly, still recommend using another adblocker for even better security) browsing experience! 🚀